Jeremy0818/Product-Management-Software/README.md

 - store items from previous run in database (eg. product.db)

 # Future Improvement
-- generate unique id (SKU) automatically
+- Generate unique id (SKU) automatically
-- enhance command and arguments handling with some help commands
+- Enhance command and arguments handling with some help commands
-- user account to register and login for authentication and authorization
+- Implement user account to register and login for authentication and authorization
+- Update limit of warehouse
+- Improve database query failuer error message